 - Hepatitis B Surface Antibody Titer documenting post-vaccine series immunity to Hepatitis B is also required.
-Failure to complete the titer (blood test) prior to application deadline and consult with a health care provider if the titer doesn’t document immunity may cause delays that preclude enrollment in the program.
+Failure to complete the titer (blood test) prior to the application deadline and to consult with a healthcare provider if the titer doesn’t document immunity may cause delays that preclude enrollment in the program.

 - MMR vaccine (2 doses) or laboratory evidence of immunity.

 - Seasonal Influenza (1 dose) annual fall/winter vaccine.
 Required annually in the fall.

 - Tdap (1 dose)